One of the greatest gifts that travel has given me is patience.

 Dave looked at me and I shrugged.
 “Worth a shot?”

 We took off in the direction of the water and I crossed my damp fingers in my lap.

-It was dark now, and I had close to no hope that there would be any way of making it across.
-I didn’t know whether to long for an alternative path to Placencia or whether we should be heading straight to Independence, so that I could get working as soon as possible.
+It was dark now, and I had close to no hope that there would be any way of making it across the water.
+I didn’t know whether to long for an alternative path to Placencia or whether we should be heading straight to Independence so that I could get working as quickly as possible.

-We rolled to a halt by the water’s edge and our taxi driver immediately leapt into action, and I immediately thought about marrying him.
+We rolled to a halt by the water’s edge and our taxi driver immediately leapt into action.
+I thought about marrying him.